jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ByteExtensions.SetBit(thisbyte,int).md

 ## ByteExtensions.SetBit(this byte, int) Method

-Sets the bit at the specified to "on" and returns the modified value.
+Sets the bit at the specified to 1 and returns the modified value.

 ```csharp
 public static byte SetBit(this byte number, int offset);